FlexMeasures/flexmeasures/documentation/api/introduction.rst

         "horizon": "-PT10M"
     }

-For a rolling horizon indicating a prognosis 10 minutes after the value occurred, the "horizon" would have been "R/-PT25M".
+For a rolling horizon indicating a prognosis 10 minutes after the start of each 15-minute interval, the "horizon" would have been "R/PT5M" since in fact only the last 5 minutes of each interval occurs before the fact (*ex ante*).
-Note that, for ex-ante observations, the timeseries resolution (here 15 minutes) is included in the horizon, because the horizon is relative to the start of the timeseries.
+That is, for ex-ante prognoses, the timeseries resolution (here 15 minutes) is included in the horizon, because the horizon is relative to the end of the timeseries.

 .. _resolutions: